The BEARR Trust Annual Conference 2022

 Our Annual Conference took place on Friday 18 November 2022.
 You can read our Conference Report here, as well as find a recording of the event in English, Ukrainian and Russian on our YouTube channel.

-We are delighted to invite you to The BEARR Trust Annual Conference 2022 on the theme War in Ukraine: The Civil Society Response.
+The BEARR Trust Annual Conference 2022 on the theme War in Ukraine: The Civil Society Response was held on Friday 18 November 2022.

-Representatives of civil society organisations and volunteer groups in Ukraine and Moldova will take part in two moderated panel discussions.
-Topics will include those suggested by the audience.
-There will be Ukrainian/Russian/English interpretation.
+Representatives of civil society organisations and volunteer groups in Ukraine and Moldova took part in two moderated panel discussions.
+Topics includes those suggested by the audience.
+The conference took place with Ukrainian/Russian/English interpretation.

 About the Panels